edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 ## Gateways
 #### Internet gateway
-To activate internet connectivity for your VPC, you must create an internet gateway to connect your VPC to the internet
+To activate internet connectivity for your VPC, you must create an internet gateway to connect your VPC to the internet.
+NAT translates private IP addresses to public IP addresses, ensuring communication out to the internet.
 #### Virtual private gateway
 A virtual private gateway connects your VPC to another private network.
 When you have both gateways, you can then establish an encrypted virtual private network (VPN) connection between the two sides.